ICHydro/Riverlabs/docs/en/user-manual/quick-start/first-deployment-checklist.md

 **For Wari Ultrasonic:**

-- Test targets at various distances (0.5m, 1m, 2m, etc.)
+- Test targets at various distances (0.5 m, 1 m, 2 m, etc.)
 - Verify no interference from nearby objects
 - Check beam has clear path